stensalweb/kscript/README.md

 kscript is a dynamic, duck typed, easy-to-use language with a comprehensive standard library, including maths, numerical tools, GUI toolkits, networking packages, and more!
 Learn more here: [https://chemicaldevelopment.us/kscript](https://chemicaldevelopment.us/kscript), and here: [http://chemicaldevelopment.us/kscript/#/](http://chemicaldevelopment.us/kscript/#/).

+As important as the language itself are the modules...
+Check out `/modules/`, each folder in that folder is a standard module

 kscript is a work-in-progress, but most of the important functionality is at least partially complete